Drewpeifer/demo/pnc-engine/README.md

 Demo: [drewpeifer.com/demo/pnc-engine](http://www.drewpeifer.com/demo/pnc-engine "PNC-Engine demo")

-Using this library of files along with a set of basic instructions, a person with no HTML/CSS/jQuery experience should be able to create a cross-browser point-and-click adventure game, similar to old titles like _Beneath a Steel Sky_, _Full Throttle_, or _Space Quest_.
+*When completed*, using this library of files along with a set of basic instructions, a person with no HTML/CSS/jQuery experience should be able to create a cross-browser point-and-click adventure game, similar to old titles like _Beneath a Steel Sky_, _Full Throttle_, or _Space Quest_.